-Gone are the days of everything being done between the hours of 9 and 5.
+Gone are the days of everything being done between the hours of 9 and 5 (and for the most part work life balance).
 Thanks to the internet, ingenious software technology, cloud computing and the explosive growth in a flexible workforce, businesses can operate efficiently 24 hours a day, for 365 days a year more easily than ever before.
 According to a recent report in The Telegraph, 24/7 business is the future, they’re not wrong and here are our thoughts on why:

 Cloud and mobile

 Cloud computing has changed the way many businesses operate and has provided huge cost savings.
 Updating IT was once a big capital cost to businesses, but IT operations on the cloud reduce that capital expense significantly.
 The most obvious cost saving is on space for infrastructure and storage, but there are many other cost benefits too.